pgdogdev/helm-ee/README.md

 | `ingress.gateway.namespace` | Namespace of the Gateway resource (string, required). |
 | `ingress.gateway.sectionName` | Selects a specific listener on the Gateway.
 Leave empty to attach to all listeners that match the hostname (string, optional). |

-The chart does not create or manage the Gateway itself — that's expected to exist already.
+The chart does not create or manage the Gateway itself; that's expected to exist already.
 The HTTPRoute routes all paths (`/`) to the control Service on port 80, scoped to the hostname in `ingress.host`.
 TLS, certificates, and load balancer configuration are handled by the Gateway and its associated resources.

 ### Default

 The Default mode is selected with `ingress.mode: default`.
 The chart adds nothing on top: no annotations, no `ingressClassName`, no `tls` block.
-You can route through any controller (Traefik, HAProxy, Contour, GKE, etc.) by supplying the keys it expects.
+You can route through any controller (Traefik, HAProxy, Contour, GKE, etc.) by supplying the keys it expects, for example:

 ```yaml
 ingress: